Enso21/Stories/docs/markdown/ryan-quotes.md

 > [Ryan on English Class]
 >
-> There are people in English who are so good as bsing.
+> There are people in English who are so good as bs-ing.
 Yeah, there are some people who say some reasonable interpretations.
 And then there's other people who speak, and everyone just wasted 30 seconds of their lives.

 > Me: Is this a RyanMD moment?
 >
 > Ryan: Well, yes, but RyanMD is not 0% accurate.
 It's accurate at least some time, otherwise it wouldn't exist.

 > Only half of them are getting a bear.
-It's a bear eat bear world.
+It's a bear-eat-bear world.

 > We're sympathizers.
 It's like if you see something, say something.